 Gianandrea Noseda has conducted at the leading opera houses and festivals and over 100 different symphonic orchestra around the world.

 Noseda’s intense recording activity counts more than 80 CDs, many of which have been celebrated by critics and received awards for labels like Chandos, Deutsche Grammophon, Warner, Helicon and Foné.
 He has championed the works of neglected Italian composers through his Musica Italiana recordings for Chandos.
 For the label LSO Live, he is in the midst of a multi-year project to record the complete Shostakovich and Prokofiev Symphonies with the London Symphony Orchestra, in addition to a Beethoven Cycle and a number of recordings dedicated to African-American composers with the National Symphony Orchestra.

-In addition to his position with the NSO, Noseda also serves as Principal Guest Conductor of the London Symphony Orchestra and Israel Philharmonic Orchestra, Principal Conductor of the Orquestra de Cadaqués, and Artistic Director of the Stresa Festival in Italy.
-In July 2018, the Zurich Opera House appointed him the next General Music Director beginning in the 2021–2022 season.
-Nurturing the next generation of artists is important to Noseda, as evidenced by his ongoing work in masterclasses and tours with youth orchestras, including the European Union Youth Orchestra, and with his recent appointment as music director of the newly-created Tsinandali Festival and Pan-Caucasian Youth Orchestra in the village of Tsinandali, Georgia, which began in 2019.
+Nurturing the next generation of artists is important to Noseda, as evidenced by his ongoing work in masterclasses and tours with youth orchestras, including the European Union Youth Orchestra, and his position as Music Director of the Tsinandali Festival and Pan-Caucasian Youth Orchestra in the village of Tsinandali, Georgia, which began in 2019.